leggedrobotics/raisimGym/README.md

 The "--env" directory should include a file called "Environment.hpp" which contains ENVIRONMENT class.

 ## Compiling examples
-For building examples, ```setup.py``` will take a name instead of the full path.

 For the ANYmal example,
 ```
 python3 setup.py install --CMAKE_PREFIX_PATH LOCAL_BUILD --env anymal
 ```
 For the Laikago example,
 ```
 python3 setup.py install --CMAKE_PREFIX_PATH LOCAL_BUILD --env laikago
 ```

 ## Run
 You can make your own runner.
-To use example scripts,
+To use the example runner,
 ```$xslt
 python3 script/anymal_blind_locomotion.py
 ```